simple-frontend-dev/frontend-applications-split/README.md

 2. You will have to invest into a collaboration model and a proper code architecture for the monorepository (which is a benefit in disguise)

 #### [Example setup](./examples/monorepository/reverse-proxy-split/)

-## Why runtime dependencies?

-Runtime dependencies are much easier to synchronize accross apps as you can simply redeploy them for every apps to have their latest version, eliminating lots of tedious work.
-Of course that puts increase risks on those app deliveries so a good quality assurance process will be necessary.

-The biggest advantage is that you can release hotfixes and new features without having to syncrhonize and redeploy all your applications.

-### What's the difference with a script tag loading a remote script that can be updated?

-There are 2 main advantages of using module federation:

-1. You can declare **shared** packages dependencies between your host and remotes such as framework dependencies (React, Vue etc) to reduce the overall bundle size while allowing the flexibility of framework development.
-2. Great developer experience and debuggigng tools.
-This is where v2 of module federation really shines in my opinion with debugging tools integration such as [Chrome DevTools](https://module-federation.io/guide/basic/chrome-devtool.html)

-### Advantages

-You will be able to centralize some of your cross cutting concerns such as observability and A/B testing.

 ## Seperate repositories